 Pioneer Learning Trust

-Chantry Primary Academy converted from a single academy trust to form the Pioneer Learning Trust in January 2019, joined by converter schools - Southfield Primary School and Whitefield Primary Academy.
+Chantry Primary Academy converted from a single academy trust to form the Pioneer Learning Trust in January 2019, joined by converter schools - Southfield Primary Academy and Whitefield Primary Academy.
 The trust is a small but growing group of schools working collaboratively in partnership to achieve our shared vision and values.